Primordial Black Holes from CDM Isocurvature Perturbations: Evolution of CDM Isocurvature Perturbations

-which evolves CDM fluctuations from their initial value, through radiation domination and into matter domination, until linear theory breaks down as signaled by the total density perturbation becoming order unity.
+This transfer function evolves CDM fluctuations from their initial value, through radiation domination and into matter domination, until linear theory breaks down as signaled by the total density perturbation becoming order unity.